EV Charging Guide

 EX: Home, Workplace, Destination Charging

-- Most common type of charging (private and public) and adds up to 70 miles of range per hour.
+• Most common type of charging (private and public) and adds 20-40 miles of range per hour.
 Get a full charge overnight!

 Level 3 Charging